bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 Now, the app will be running locally!

 Sign in as an admin at `http://localhost:3000/signin`.
 The default admin PIN in the seed data is `1234`.
+>>> sign in to what? using what machine? with what credentials? screenshot? is the username `admin`? etc etc

 After you access Prisma Studio, navigate to the **Settings** screen to save your store address, which the app uses for checkout tax calculations.
 You will receive the following error if you do not supply the store address.